 One of the stunning 19 whitewashed villages in Cadiz province.
 Fantastic views of the ocean and miles of rolling countryside.
 Beautiful old quarter complete with boutique hotels, artists’ studios, boutiques, and restaurants.
 A little hectic in the summer and quiet in winter, although you’ll still find most amenities open.

 - Ideal for – foodies and those who appreciate the arty side of life.

 - Price to buy per m² – €1,560

 - Price to rent per m² – na

 8. Zahara de Los Atunes

 Yet more great sandy beaches and stunning ocher cliffs.
-Atlanterra is popular with British and German expats, tourists or second homeowners.
+Atlanterra is popular with British and German expats, tourists and second homeowners.
 The most expensive real estate in the area.
 Very quiet in winter but with a range of amenities.
-A foodie paradise, particularly if you’re a fan of red tuna, caught using the traditional centuries-old almadraba method.
+A foodie paradise, particularly if you’re a fan of red tuna caught using the traditional centuries-old almadraba method.